douxing365/cse15l-lab-reports/lab_report3.md

         arr[arr.length - i - 1] = temp;
    	 }
      }
-# Briefly describe why the fix addresses the issue： The previous code fails because it overwrites elements of the array before swapping them, resulting in the loss of original values.
-By only iterating through half of the array and using a temporary variable to hold the value of elements during the swap, the issue is resolved, ensuring a correct reversal of the array.
+# Briefly describe why the fix addresses the issue：
+The previous code fails because it overwrites elements of the array before swapping them, resulting in the loss of original values.
+By only iterating through half of the array and using a temporary variable to hold the value of elements during the swap, the issue is resolved, ensuring a correct reversal of the array.<br>